Damn Good Apalachicola River Fishing Charters

 What types of fishing charters are common in the Apalachicola River?

-River fishing is the most popular type of fishing in the Apalachicola River as well as lake fishing and flats fishing.
+Flats fishing is the most popular type of fishing in the Apalachicola River as well as river fishing, inshore fishing, and lake fishing.

-The most commonly sought after species in the Apalachicola River are: 1. bream and 2. largemouth bass.
+The most commonly sought after species in the Apalachicola River are: 1. black drum, 2. tripletail, 3. speckled trout, 4. spanish mackerel, and 5. redfish.

-The most common fishing techniques in the Apalachicola River are artificial lure fishing, light tackle fishing, and live bait fishing.
+The most common fishing techniques in the Apalachicola River are artificial lure fishing, light tackle fishing, and live bait fishing but jigging and drift fishing are popular as well.

 How much do the Apalachicola River fishing charters cost?